skeller1/extr/readme.md

         end

-    2. Use `name:` key in your yaml config
+    2. Use the  `name:` key in your yaml config

         ProjectsController:
           name: MyCustomController